 Are Scrum and Kanban defined in the same way?

-There are several differences regarding Scrum and Kanban.
+There are several differences between Scrum and Kanban.
 Let’s first mention all aspects covered by Scrum that are not explicitly defined in Kanban:

 - Refinement process